bliebeskind/AnnotDB/README.md

 ===========

 Modules for working with protein annotation databases using sqlite3.
-Also requires BioPython
+Requires BioPython.

-###TrinityDB
+## TrinityDB ##

-TrinitDB will upload a  Trinity assembly and associated annotations into a SQLite database.
+TrinityDB will upload a  Trinity assembly and associated annotations into a SQLite database.
 There are also functions for simple but helpful stuff like writing out canonical (longest) transcripts and associated proteins using BioPython's SeqIO methods.

-The three models are listed here, along with their associated fields.
+There are three tables listed here along with their associated fields.

 * **Trinity** - Main model of sequences assembled by Trinity
   * **name**: Name of the sequence, e.g. "comp29167_c0_seq1"